 2017 will be remembered as a very strong year for gaming.
 The Nintendo Switch came out and planted itself firmly as the console to beat and the Playstation 4 brought a selection of software reaffirming Sony’s games first mentality; and Microsoft put out a nuclear reactor in console form in the stunningly beautiful Xbox One X. No matter where your allegiances lie whether it be to one company or to gaming as a whole everybody had something to be supremely proud of this year.

-Summing up where my top 10 games of the year was a harrowing task as this year some of this console generations best games released one on top of the other.
+Summing up my top 10 games of the year was a harrowing task as this year had some of this console generations best games released one on top of the other.
 There are multiple games that it pains me won’t make this list and even more than won’t make it as I just never had the time to play them.
 This is the internet however and games must be listed, so here is my list of the top 10 video games of 2017!

 Accounting+ – Crows Crows Crows

 I debated on adding Accounting+ to my list just because part of me worried it had a bit too much of that new game shine and this was a gut reaction.
 What I can say about Accounting+ is that at no point during my time with the game was I not deep belly laughing at the absurd situations I found myself in.
 Accounting+ was some of the most genuine fun that I’d had with a video game in 2017.
 The writing is top notch, the interactions in VR were satisfying and when it all came full circle all I wanted to do was put the headset back on and find this mysterious “Cow Level” that I know is hidden somewhere in that world.
 Bonus points for giving me the trophy for making a 3 pointer when I absolutely could not make that damn ball.

 Gravity Rush 2 – Japan Studio